RSE-Sheffield/20190104-Theory_Club/content.md

 * Use appropriate frameworks to develop more reliable code

 ---
-## Other acceleration techniques
+## Other acceleration methods

 * Language choices:
   * Python/MATLAB are very common in science
   * C/C++/Fortran used for larger codes
-  * Some MATLAB/IDL/R also
+  * Some Mathmatica/IDL/R also

 * Typically we consider C/C++/FORTRAN as "fast" while interpreted languages like python are "slow"

-* This is becoming less true, e.g Python
-  * Possible to write extensions in C/C++ for heavy lifting
-    * Many scientific packages e.g Numpy/Scipy do exactly this
+---
+## Accelerating Python

+* Use Numpy/Scipy for numerical work
-    * Numerical work using numpy is speed competetive with C but easier to write and debug
+  * Numpy arrays are speed competitive with C but easier to write and debug

+* Use Numba to compile Python code
-  * Custom python functions can be compiled using the Numba package - speed of C using pure python syntax
+  * Speed of C using pure python syntax
   * Numba even works on GPUs!

+* Explicitly write numerical code in C/C++

 ---
 ## Conclusions